corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

 Let’s take a look at the nodes you're going to deploy.

-1. Open the project’s `build.gradle` file and scroll down to the `task deployNodes` section.
+1. Open the project’s root directory `build.gradle` file in IntelliJ and scroll down to the `task deployNodes` section.

       This section defines three nodes.
 There are two standard nodes (`PartyA` and `PartyB`), plus a special network map/notary node that is running the network map service and advertises a validating notary service.